aplazame/slate/source/includes/_checkout.md

 ```

 Once your ecommerce is registered in our system, you can integrate the payment method including a javascript code in your template.

-### Script options

-The import of the script must be performed according to the version of API being used.

-`data-aplazame="accessToken: ->AccessToken<-, version: 1.2, sandbox: true"`

 ### Checkout parameters